-The final module of the programme is the dissertation, which draws upon research knowledge and critical appraisal skills developed throughout the programme.
+The final module of the programme before progressing to the EPA, is the dissertation, which draws upon research knowledge and critical appraisal skills developed throughout the programme.
 The dissertation is the element of the programme that provides your will the opportunity to undertake a piece of original, independent research, focused on the topic or topics pertinent to your specialty, setting or sector.
 It will build on the knowledge and the research skills you developed throughout the programme.
+You will continue to work on this during Period 1 and 2 of year three.